equalitie/Caislean/doc/debian-installation.md

     update-initramfs -u

-The file `/etc/rc.local` needs a little tweeking to ensure the network is setup properly: add these lines to the file, before the line `exit 0`:
+The file `/etc/network/interfaces` needs a little tweaking to ensure the network is setup properly.
+Inside the section corresponding to your network interface (such as `eth0`, as said above), you must add the following line (again, replace `eth0` by your actual network interface if necessary):

-        ifdown -a
-	ifup -a
+    ip addr flush dev eth0

 Exit the shell, you will have to type `exit` three times.